-If the problem is urgent and occurs outwith office hours, for example a noisy party late at night, please contact Police Scotland by phoning 101 and asking for Kirkwall Police Station.
-The Police will keep a record of the call out and notify the Council on the next working day.
+If the matter of concern is urgent and occurs outwith office hours, contact Police Scotland.
+The Police will record the callout and notify the Council.

 Orkney Islands Council call 01856 873535 or email email@example.com / firstname.lastname@example.org

 Orkney Housing Association Ltd call 01856 875253 or email email@example.com